turingschool/front-end-curriculum/projects/module-3/showcase.md

 <section class="answer">
 ### Specification Adherence / Functional Expectations
-💫ON TRACK💫 can look like:
+💫ON TRACK💫 requirements:
 - Project meets all MVP requirements
+  - Application is deployed (to Vercel or similar service)
-- App is fully resposive across mobile, tablet and desktop devices
+  - Application design is [responsive](https://frontend.turing.edu/lessons/module-3/css-responsive-layouts.html)** across small, medium and large breakpoints

-✨WOW✨ can look like:
+✨WOW✨ option:
 - Project completes 1 or more additional features beyond MVP
 - * After your project is completely finished, you could deepen your understanding of React and strive for a WOW by creating a new branch and refactoring your stateful components into class-based components.
 You will not merge this branch in.
 Instead, DM a link for that branch/PR to your project manager.
 Highlight your ability to work with both styles by describing the refactor and linking to the branch in your README.
 </section>

 <section class="answer">
-### React Architecture:
+### React Fundamentals/UI

+On track can look like:
-* A consistent, modular file structure is used
+  - A consistent, modular file structure is used
-* A clear understanding of stateful components vs stateless components is demonstrated
-* Only the data that a child component _needs_ is passed down as props
+  - Hooks are implemented to manage and update state.
+State remains pure and immutable.
+  - Data and functions are passed as props (only as needed) to effectively organize the application
-* Logic is kept out of return statements when possible; return statements are as readable as possible, only communicating what will be displayed.
+  - Logic is pulled out of return statements when it makes sense.  `return` statements are as readable as possible, only communicating what will be displayed
-* The data displayed on the frontend is consistent with the data stored on the backend
-* Functions follow the single responsibility principle and are written to be reusable when appropriate
-* Data fetched from API is cleaned before being set to state
-* All components which receive props implement prop typechecking (proptypes or otherwise)
+  - Props are protected via Proptypes or type-checking
+  - Application properly uses a catch block for network request error handling (if the server is down or if a fetch call fails) and displays helpful information to the user.
+  - Code is DRY, reusable, and empathetic and functions follow SRP

+WOW can look like:
+  - Data retrieved from a server is run through a cleaning function to handle any missing/inconsistent data and remove any extraneous data that isn't using in the application - before setting that data to state.
+  - Application shows loading state
 </section>

 <section class="answer">